This information applies to England and Wales.

 An Access to Work grant usually lasts up to 3 years.
 If your condition or job changes, contact the Access to Work team to ask for a review.

 Get advice before buying equipment.
-If you buy equipment yourself, you'll only be reimbursed through Access to Work if:
+If you buy equipment yourself, Access to Work will only pay you back if:

 You will also be responsible for paying for any equipment maintenance, insurance and disposal costs.